-2.5 Survey Unit Selection
+2.2 Sample Site Selection

 After all potential habitat units are typed and all pertinent information recorded, a subset of each habitat unit type will be selected for single-pass snorkel surveys.
-This includes six units of each type for 2008.
-Selection for sampling proceeds by random selection of the starting sampling unit in the upper survey section, followed by a systematic uniform sampling of the remaining units in the survey reach.
+Although additional units may be selected at gravel augmentation and other in-channel restoration sites (See Hypothesis 2), selection for sampling proceeds by random selection of the starting sampling unit in the upper survey section, followed by a systematic uniform sampling of the remaining units in the survey reach.
 For example, every 3rd, 4th or larger selection interval will be used to distribute the selected units uniformly across the survey reach.
-With the goal of sampling each selected unit, larger pool, run and riffle habitats will be subsampled at a length 100m, extending 50 meters upstream and downstream of their midpoint.